HaritsAcheiz/AutomateHDFC/README.md

 8. **Watch the Process**
    - The script will automate actions on HDFC Bank's website.
    - No user intervention is required; you can simply watch the process.

-## Important Notes

-- **Security**: Do not share your script, credentials, or any sensitive information with others.
-- **Responsibility**: Use the script responsibly and comply with the HDFC bank's terms of service.

-- **Browser Compatibility**: Ensure that a newer version of Mozilla Firefox is installed on your computer.
-The script relies on Firefox for automation.

-Remember, automating actions on websites, especially banking websites, can have serious consequences if not done responsibly.
-Make sure the user understands the potential risks and the importance of using the script in a legal and ethical manner.